avanwouwe/citadel-browser-agent/doc/configuration.md

 ```

 ## reporting
 Citadel can report on various aspects, such as application use and password policy adherence.
-By default the reporting is configured to report only on authenticated applications.
+By default, the reporting is configured to report only on authenticated applications.
 To prevent overloading the SIEM, the reporting only reports on the most important applications (i.e. the most visited or the ones with the most password issues).

 ```
     ...